AdesisNetlife/croak/README.md

 **Can I use the Grunt CLI**

-Of course, it will be avaliable using the `grunt` command
+Of course, it is avaliable using the `grunt` command

 ```
 $ croak grunt --help